patagonaa/esp32-power-monitor/README.md

 - current power usage calculated
 - internal ESP32 temperature (offset can be ±10°C, also it is not terribly accurate)

-Total power measured is also saved in the Flash of the ESP32 so it doesn't get lost after power loss.
-To initialize this value to your meters' reading, comment in `//writePulseCountEEPROM(xxx);` in `setup()` and replace `xxx` with your reading in watt-hours (be sure to comment this out again after running it!).

 #### Configuration

-`credentials.h`:
-The client tries to subscribe to nearby Freifunk WiFi Networks, but you can configure a private WiFi network here as well.
+The client tries to subscribe to nearby Freifunk WiFi Networks, but you can also configure a private WiFi network.
-MQTT Server credentials are configured here as well.

 `config.cpp` / `config.h`:
-There are a few variables to set here:
+There are a few variables to set here (see `config.example.h`):
-- `METER_NAME`: Client ID of this client (used for the MQTT topic)
+- `METER_NAME`: client ID of this client (used for the MQTT topic)
 - `STATS_SEND_INTERVAL`: temperature and uptime will be sent in this interval
 - `meterConfigs`: multiple meters can be configured by increasing `METER_COUNT` and adding array entries
-    - `meterPulsePin`: Pin where the pulse output of the power meter is connected to
+    - `meterPulsePin`: pin where the pulse output of the power meter is connected to
     - `minPulseLength`: minimum pulse high/low time for debouncing (pulse is counted when the pulse has been high and then low for this amount of time)
     - `pulsesPerKilowattHour`

 ### Server
 The server subscribes to the MQTT topics of all power meters and collects the metrics.
-A few Environment variables have to be set for this to work, the names should be self-explanatory.
+A few environment variables have to be set for this to work, the names should be self-explanatory.
 There is also a Dockerfile for both exporters, so each example configuration below is a `docker-compose.yml` file:

 #### Prometheus
 Exposes the metrics as Prometheus metrics.